Sedat Berisha

-Sedat Berisha (born 3 September 1989) is a Macedonian professional footballer who plays as a centre back for KF Trepça '89.
+Sedat Berisha (born 3 September 1989) is a Macedonian former professional footballer who played as a centre back.

 Club career

 Sloga Jugomagnat

 Berisha broke into the Sloga Jugomagnat senior team in the 2009/2010 season earning 9 caps before being transferred to FK Milano Kumanovo in the winter break.

 Milano Kumanovo

 After the winter break, Berisha played 7 games for Milano.
 Berisha was influential on the pitch and a key player for Milano.
 However, Milano were relegated at the end of the 2009/2010 season.
 In the summer break, Tetovo based club KF Shkëndija bought him.

 Shkëndija

 In the 2010/2011 season, Berisha started in 30 matches and scored 1 goal for Shkëndija.
 At the end of the season, Berisha was established as one of the best defenders in Macedonia.
 During the winter break, Berisha trained with Hoffenheim before returning to Shkëndija when the season started again.
 After helping Shkëndija win the Macedonian Prva Liga and the Macedonian Super Cup, rumors circulated that Croatian club Hajduk Split were interested in signing the defender.